-If Disclosure Scotland notify the Club that a member of staff or Volunteer is being considered for listing, that individual will be suspended as a precaution, or not contracted to carry out regulated work for the Club until the outcome of the case is determined.
+If Disclosure Scotland notify the Club that a member of staff or volunteer is being considered for listing, that individual will be suspended as a precaution, until the outcome of the case is determined.
 Suspension is not a form of disciplinary action and does not involve pre-judgment.
-In all cases of precautionary suspension, the best interests of children and young people will be the paramount consideration.
+In all cases of suspension, the best interests of the child will be the primary consideration.

-If Disclosure Scotland inform the Club that an individual is barred, that member of staff or Volunteer will be removed from regulated work with children and/or young people immediately in line with the Protection of Vulnerable Groups (Scotland) Act 2007 section 5 duties for organisations.
+If Disclosure Scotland inform the club that an individual is barred, that member of staff or volunteer will be removed from regulated work with children and/or young people immediately in line with the Protection of Vulnerable Groups (Scotland) Act 2007 section 5 duties for organisations.